mit-gfx/CDFG-website/collections/_team/bryt-bradley.md

 title: Bryt Bradley
 ---

 [**Bryt Bradley**](http://people.csail.mit.edu/bryt/) was an official part of the MIT Computer Graphics Group since March 1998 and re-joined the Computational Fabrication Group in July 2015.
 The purview of her duties included all things logistics and harbinger-related.
-She left CFG (&amp; CGG &amp; CSAIL) as of June 2017, in order to pursue new opportunities in [MIT](http://web.mit.edu)'s [Department of Aeronautics &amp; Astronautics](http://aeroastro.mit.edu/).
+She left CDFG (&amp; CGG &amp; CSAIL) as of June 2017, in order to pursue new opportunities in [MIT](http://web.mit.edu)'s [Department of Aeronautics &amp; Astronautics](http://aeroastro.mit.edu/).